 Separate activity hours and sleeping hours

 Dogs love routine and will happily adjust to yours if they know how it works.
 When Baloo was still a puppy, I stopped playing with him when we were inside.
 Playing games such as tug of war would just excite him even more, so it was absolutely counterproductive!
 However, I still wanted to play with him sometimes.
 Playing is important to strengthen the bond between you and your pooch and Baloo loves it.
 So, my solution was to only play active games when we were outside.
 We would still play scent games inside on rainy days because this is a calm activity.

 This is a great way to teach your dog that outside is the “active zone”, while inside is the place to rest and relax.

-So I highly recommend that you only do any sort of physical exercise outside.
-If your dog is having “the zoomies” and you would like to let him get rid of his excess energy, let him run outside!
+I highly recommend that you only do any sort of physical exercise when you’re outside.
+If your dog is having the zoomies and you would like to let him get rid of his excess energy, let him run outside!
 But don’t play tug of war inside, it’s highly unlikely that he’ll calm down like that.

 Most dogs that are hyper and restless show this behavior because they think this is the right way to behave.

 If it occurs all of a sudden, however, it’s most likely that your dog doesn’t know how to deal with a situation.
 Something’s uncomfortable or he’s overwhelmed.

 What helps in most cases is for you to stay calm and for your dog to get enough mental and physical exercise.
 These are key parts for a happy and even-tempered dog.